 - a.
-A student, who has issued three (3) checks to the University that have been returned by his or her bank, will be sent a letter advising him or her that his or her name is being placed on the bad check list.
+A student, who has issued three (3) checks to the University that have been returned, will be sent written notification that his or her name is being placed on the bad check list.
 In addition, any student who fails to make restitution on any check by the deadline on his or her original notification letter will be sent a letter advising that his or her name may be placed on the bad check list if not paid within ten (10) days.
 Both letters also advise him or her that all future payments to the University must be by cash, money order, or certified check. - b.
+Placement on the bad check list may be cause for denying future short term loans. - c.
 A student may request that his or her name be removed from the bad check list one year from the date of his or her notification letter by writing a letter to the Cashier's Office.